Introduction and transmission of SARS-CoV-2 B.1.1.7 in Denmark

-Karst SM, Dueholm SM, McIlroy SJ, Kirkegaard RH, Nielsen PH & Albertsen M. BioRxiv 2016 (in review).
+Karst SM, Dueholm SM, McIlroy SJ, Kirkegaard RH, Nielsen PH & Albertsen M. Nature Biotechnology, 2018.

 Complete nitrification by Nitrospira bacteria